yambo-code/yambopy/README.md

 Features
 --------
 - Create Yambo and Quantum Espresso input files from python
-- Collect the output data in .json files for analysis
+- Collect and manipulate the output data for analysis
+- Automatic submissions of calculations (e.g., convergence workflows)
 - Plot the results using matplotlib
 - Test suite
 - Tutorial